NEONScience/NEON-Data-Skills/tutorials/R/api-token/api-token.md

 If you're writing code that will be available publicly, such as in a GitHub repository, you'll need to save your token locally, and pull it into your code with an alias.
 There are a few ways to do this.
-Here, we'll assign the token to an environment variable.
+Here, we'll simply assign the token to a variable name.

-The simplest way to assign an environment variable is using the `Sys.setenv()` function to set the variable, and `Sys.getenv()` to get it back:

-    Sys.setenv(NEON_TOKEN="PASTE YOUR TOKEN HERE")
+    NEON_TOKEN <- "PASTE YOUR TOKEN HERE"

     foliar <- loadByProduct(dpID="DP1.10026.001", site="all",
                             package="expanded", check.size=F,
-                            token=Sys.getenv("NEON_TOKEN"))
+                            token=NEON_TOKEN)

-Unfortunately, when you close your R session, this environment variable will be cleared, so you'd have to re-set the variable in every session.
+Of course, when you close your R session, the `NEON_TOKEN` variable will be cleared, so you'd have to re-create the variable in every session.
 We'll show two options for doing this smoothly:

-* Option 1: Save the token in a file, and `source()` that file at the start of every script.
+* Option 1: Save the token in a local file, and `source()` that file at the start of every script.
 This is fairly simple but requires a line of code in every script.

-* Option 2: Add the token to a `.Renviron` file.
+* Option 2: Add the token to a `.Renviron` file to create an environment variable that gets loaded when you open RStudio.
 This is a little harder to set up initially, and you must be using RStudio for it to work, but once it's done, it's done globally, and it will work in every script you run.

-Once either of these options is in place, you'll be able to access your token with `Sys.getenv("NEON_TOKEN")`.

 ### Option 1: Save token in a local file

 Open a new, empty R script.
 Put a single line of code in the script:

-    Sys.setenv(NEON_TOKEN="PASTE YOUR TOKEN HERE")
+    NEON_TOKEN <- "PASTE YOUR TOKEN HERE"

 Save this file in a logical place on your machine, somewhere that won't be visible publicly.
-Let's call it `neon_token_source.R` and say you've saved it to the `/data` folder on your machine.
-Then, at the start of every script where you're going to use the NEON API, you would run this line of code:
+Let's call it `neon_token_source.R`, and let's say you've saved it to the `/data` folder on your machine.
+Then, at the start of every script where you're going to use the NEON API, you would run this line of
+code:

     source("/data/neon_token_source.R")

+Then you'll be able to use `token=NEON_TOKEN` when you run `neonUtilities` functions, and you can share your code without accidentally sharing your token.

 ### Option 2: Save token to the RStudio environment

+To create a persistent environment variable, we use a `.Renviron` file.
-To determine where to put the `.Renviron` file, check which directory RStudio is using as your home directory:
+Before creating a file, check which directory RStudio is using as your home
+directory:

     # For Windows: